 Sometimes treatment for ALL can lead to side effects that affect your skin.
-Some people can experience rashes and skin breakdown as well as sores from mouth to bottom that can result in serious infections, if not treated early.
+Some people can experience rashes and skin breakdown as well as sores in the mouth and the buttocks that can result in serious infections, if not treated early.
 It can be awkward to let someone examine the private and sensitive areas of your body, but skin checks are important.
 It is vital to pay attention to your skin and let your health care team know right away if you experience any changes.